seanshahkarami/beehive-stack/README.md

 # Beehive Stack

 This is an experiment in using the Docker stack features to get a set of beehive services running.
 (See waggle project for more info...)

+Warning!
+Do not this in production right now!
+This is for development purposes only!
+Why?

+* None of these services are currently configured to have persistent data storage.
+* Cassandra isn't being replicated since only a single instance is run.
+* RabbitMQ has an admin user with password admin.
+* A number of services have ports exposed which should really be only available inside the stack network.

 ## Prerequisites